Special routes of U.S. Route 62: Prairie Grove business route

 The route was approved by AASHTO following completion of a bypass around Prairie Grove.
 The parent route designation was shifted to the new terrain alignment, with the former alignment becoming US 62B.
 In February 2021, city officials requested ArDOT decommission the route as a state highway making it a city street.
+It was truncated to Prairie Grove Battlefield State Park in February 2023, with the remainder becoming a city street.